tasmota/docs/docs/Scripting-Language.md

 ### Multiplexing a single adc with CD4067 breakout

     >D
-    ; this script works with an CD4067 breakout to multiplex a single ADC channel ; of an ESP
+    ; this script works with a CD4067 breakout to multiplex a single ADC channel ; of an ESP
     IP=192.168.178.177
     SB=8192